bottkars/azure-pcf-opsman-powershell/README.md

 for testing on AzureStack / ASDK, you can use the [certificate helper script](/create_certs.ps1) script.
 To install OpenSSL, simply run the helper [utilities helper script](/prepare_utils.ps1), that will also install PivPosh

-## usage
+## Usage
 this section desccribes various command options

-### basic testing / Opsman Director only
+### Basic testing / Opsman Director only

 there is one central PS1 Script to deploy OPS Manager.
 just enter `deploy_pcf-opsman.ps1` will deploy the latest default OpsManager

-- to get started, clone into the master branch:
+1. to get started, clone into the master branch:
  ```Powershell
  git clone --single-branch --branch master https://github.com/bottkars/azure-pcf-opsman-powershell ./pcf
  set-location ./pcf